When voyaging is in the genes

 As Norwegians are used to being confronted with the elements, vessels are being developed for a purpose, to make life on board safe and comfortable in meeting with the harsh elements.
 Important aspects to focus on when developing ship designs are safety, environment, cost-efficiency, reliability and the total life-cycle cost of the vessel.

 Be the first to explore wildlife

-Today, Ulstein’s reference list counts over 300 vessels, and the company has brought forward numerous maritime innovations to ease the life at sea.
-One of these is a backward-sloping bow that reduces slamming and vibrations from the sea when moving forwards.
+Today, Ulstein’s reference list counts over 300 vessels, and the company has brought forward numerous maritime innovations to ease life at sea.
+One of these is a backwards-sloping bow that reduces slamming and vibrations from the sea when moving forwards.